se-edu/learningresources/contents/projectManagement/githubActions.md

 ### Reusable actions
-Actions are a small, reusable unit in a workflow.
-When setting up a workflow, we can use actions written by the community.
-The marketplace allows users to browse actions written by others for use in our workflows.
+Actions are small, reusable units in a workflow.
+When setting up a workflow, we can re-use actions that were already written by the community.
+These actions are available at the marketplace.

 ![](https://i.imgur.com/m9PddIu.png)